REPAYING YOUR STUDENT LOANS

 The U.S. Department of Education has multiple servicing companies to handle federal loans for students.
-The department will assign a loan servicer after your loan is disbursed or paid.
+The department will assign a loan servicer after your loan is disbursed.
 This servicing company handles all billing, repayment plans and loan consolidation and can assist in anything related to your federal student loan.
-For a complete loan history and your personal loan servicer information, visit the National Student Loan Data System at https://nslds.ed.gov/nslds/nslds_SA/ (FSA ID is required).
+For a complete loan history and your personal loan servicer information, visit https://studentaid.gov/ (FSA ID and password required).

 REPAYING YOUR DIRECT LOAN

 The federal government offers several payment plans for Direct Subsidized and Unsubsidized and Direct Graduate PLUS Loan borrowers.
 Payment will vary depending on the amount and type of loans you have borrowed.